OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 You can also easily install Frida by adding the following repository to Cydia <https://build.frida.re>.

-The following are some useful packages you can install from Cydia to get started :
+The following are some useful packages you can install from Cydia to get started:

 - adv-cmds: Advanced command line.
 Includes finger, fingerd, last, lsvfs, md, and ps.
 - AppList: Allows developers to query the list of installed apps and provides a preference pane based on the list.